sumeetwd25/Spring-Boot-Student-Project/README.md

 # Spring-Boot-Student-Project
-A simple Java Spring Boot application to perform CRUD operations.
+A simple Java Spring Boot application that performs CRUD operations.

 ### How to run the application:
 Make sure you configure your application.properties with the appropriate database connection settings.